thakura1/a3-AditriThakur/README.md

 passport.session(): Enables session-based authentication with Passport.
 (checkAuth in routes): Verifies if the user is logged in before allowing access to todo routes and returns a 401 Unauthorized if not authenticated.

-Adjusted the todo form and login card with shadows and rounded corners for a more polished look.
-- challenges you faced in realizing the application
-- what authentication strategy you chose to use and why (choosing one because it seemed the easiest to implement is perfectly acceptable)
-- what CSS framework you used and why
-  - include any modifications to the CSS framework you made via custom CSS you authored
-- a list of Express middleware packages you used and a short (one sentence) summary of what each one does.
-If you use a custom function, please add a little more detail about what it does.

 ## Technical Achievements
 - **Tech Achievement 1**: I used MongoDB Atlas, Mongoose, and connect-mongo to manage user-specific data and sessions securely and reliably.